clemensberndt/openshift-recipes/README.md

 # OpenShift and Kubernetes Recipes for Java Developers

-### Set of example of Java application for working with Kubernetes and OpenShift
+### Examples of Java applications for working with Kubernetes and OpenShift